equilibria-xyz/perennial-mono/packages/perennial/README.md

 ### Compile

-Compile the smart contracts with Hardhat:
+Compile the smart contracts with Hardhat and Typechain:

 ```sh
 $ yarn compile
 ```

-This also generates the Typechain types

 ### Test